caperso/rccli/README.md

 "-u" or "--unique-class":
     "Unique style wrapper class name"
 "-s <styleFileType>" or "--style-file-type <styleFileType>":
+    "enter <styleFileType>"
-    "enter <styleFileType> Like scss / less / css, default using scss"
+    "Like scss / less / css, default using scss"
 ```

 ## About developing